 Tip: Check out our social media guide for info on exactly how often you should be posting (and, as always, look at your data to see what frequency works best for you!)

-Take time to make sure you’re putting quality photos on your platforms.
+Take time to make sure you’re putting quality photos.
 Don’t make your organization’s horizontal logo your profile picture on Facebook, and don’t stretch it to grainy oblivion to make it your Facebook cover photo either.
-This goes without saying, but your profile photo is one of the main ways that your audience identifies your posts on a platform, so you want to get it right.
+This goes without saying, but your profile photo is one of the main ways that your audience identifies your posts on a platform, so you don’t want to make the rookie social media mistake of using a bad pic.

 Tip: Paying attention to the dimensions of your photos will help make your page look a whole lot cleaner (you can reference these dimension cheat-sheets for Facebook and Twitter to make sure you’re up to par).
 Check out how National Aphasia Association uses different versions of their logo and branded images to better fit Facebook’s profile and cover image blocks.